-Rentenbank is continuously adjusting its product range to adapt to customers' needs.
-This includes the special promotional programme 'Zukunftsfelder im Fokus', where the bank has identified eight target areas for future investment, supporting customers with favourable conditions.
+Rentenbank is continuously adjusting its product range to adapt to customers' needs and the public sponsor's policy priorities.
+This includes the special promotional programme 'Zukunftsfelder im Fokus', where the bank has identified target areas for future investment, supporting customers with favourable conditions.
+In 2024, Rentenbank added an eighth focus area that now benefits from particularly favourable interest rate conditions, and further programmes are being developed.
 Further, Rentenbank invests in venture capital funds to improve financing opportunities for AgTech and FoodTech start-ups.

 In line with its policy mandate, Rentenbank's predominant source of revenue is net interest income (Figure 4), mostly from its promotional business.
 In addition, the bank earns net interest from investing its own capital and through treasury activity.
 Rentenbank does not have a trading book and reports revenues on an accrual basis under German GAAP.
 Rentenbank does not take customer deposits and is wholesale funded.
 Given the statutory guarantee, the bank can raise funds at very low rates and pass on this advantage to borrowers.
-This allowed Rentenbank to cut back on interest subsidies and stabilise its income from promotional activities over the past years.